Optimal Computing Budget Allocation for Data-driven Ranking and Selection

+Together with \ref{assump: prior likelihood}.1, Assumption \ref{assump: identifiable finite} guarantees the Bayesian consistency of the posterior distribution $\pi$ by Doob's consistency theorem (see, e.g., Theorem 10.10 in \cite{van2000asymptotic}).
+The Bayesian consistency states if the number of i.i.d. input data goes to infinity, then the posterior distribution $\pi$ converges to a Dirac measure centered at $\theta^c$.

+Moreover, we make the following assumption about the input data batch size and simulation budget in each stage for the DD-OCBA-approx and DD-OCBA-balance procedures. \begin{assumption} The stage-wise input data batch size $m(t)$ and simulation budget $n(t)$ satisfy

-\end{assumption} Assumption \ref{assump:batch limit} ensures that both the total amount of input data and total simulation replications go to infinity as time stage $T$ goes to infinity, which helps guarantee the consistency of both the input estimate and the design-input performance estimate.
-Recall that $t$ denotes the time stage and $\ell$ denotes the amount of simulation budget that has been allocated so far.
-Denote by $t_\ell$ the stage where $\ell$th simulation is run.
-That is
+\end{assumption} Assumption \ref{assump:batch limit} ensures that both the total amount of input data and total simulation replications go to infinity as time stage $T$ goes to infinity, which helps guarantee the consistency of the posterior distribution $\pi^t$ as well as the design-input performance estimate $\hat{\mu}_{i,j^c}^{(\ell)}$ under the true parameter $\theta^c$.
+Recall that $\ell$ is the iteration counter (i.e. the amount of simulation budget that has been assigned from stage $1$ by the algorithm).
+The following theorem shows the consistency of DD-OCBA-approx and DD-OCBA-balance.